 -Keith Frazee, Assistant Director of Orientation Programs, University of Oregon

-Interactive workshop on masculinities, health and social justice (4-8 hrs).
+Interactive workshops on masculinities, health & social justice

 “Dr. Lehrer is a very effective speaker and a skilled workshop facilitator.
 The day-long workshop I co-led with Dr. Lehrer using the Men’s Story Project film, here at JFK University, was very successful in stimulating a moving and educational discussion on the social construction of masculinity and pain and violence associated with it…”